Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Facilitator:** Jim Marino (Metaform)

 **Abstract:**
-Hands-on design session, splitting into three sub-groups:
+Design and detail an architecture blueprint for hosted dataspace services.
+We will breakout into three sub-groups:

-1. **Onboarding** — SME automated signup and credential issuance.
+- Onboarding: SME automated signup and credential issuance
-2. **Tenant Management** — Infrastructure and service provisioning, monitoring, and management.
+- Tenant Management: Infrastructure and service provisioning, monitoring, and management
-3. **Operational Experience** — SME workflows (load/share), CSP operations (management UI), and white-labeling scenarios.
+- Operational Experience: SME interactions (data loading, sharing), CSP interactions (Management UO), white labeling

-Each group will develop proposals and present back to align on an overall blueprint architecture.
+Each working group will present their results and we will align on an overall technical architecture for the project.

 ---